sxluong/cse15l-lab-reports/LabReport3.md

         lively nightlife as well.
         this was merely a hamlet on a hilltop crowned by a picturesque by.`

-Luckiliy in this case, "the" was very common.
+Comment/Analysis: Luckily in this case, "the" was very common.
 Hence the shorter output.

 <h2>I will use 'grep -w'</h2>
 Brief Introduction: This command is used especially for finding substrings as it will return the line that contains that substring